yasin6n/TRI-Battery-SOH-Prediction/README.md

 - Comparing the weights before/after optimization on the graphs
 - Visualizing the results by plotting **scatterplot** and **residuals**
 - Plotting a histogram graph to check individual error rates for each group of data (batteries)
+- Turning a course assignment into a reproducible portfolio project

 ## Acknowledgments
 - Toyota Research Institute for the open battery dataset